 CESC operates four generating stations: Budge Budge, Southern, Titagarh and NewCossipore, which cumulatively produce 1,225 MW.
 Three of these stations (Budge Budge,Southern and Titagarh) use pulverised fuel (PF) as the primary energy source.
 In spite ofthe different age, capacity and technologies of the four generating stations, CESC hasachieved the best possible results, some of which are nationally and internationallybenchmarked.

-The Companys generating station at New Cossipore was established way back in1949.
-Yet, the 63-year old station generated 200 MU of power with a PAF of 80.91% duringthe year, thus extending reliable support to the system during peakhours.
+The Company's generating station at New Cossipore was established way back in 1949 andhas a capacity of 100 MW.
+Yet, the 64-year old station generated 125 MU of power with aPAF of 83.79% during the year, thus extending reliable support to the system during peakhours.

 Reduction of losses in compressed air systems and use of energy efficientlighting and equipment such as heaters, motors and measuring instruments.